 Ms. Ragsdale reviewed examples of the different scenarios that tourist lodging can happen in the rural areas now.
 You can have one parcel with one dwelling, you can rent guest rooms in the dwelling or they can be in accessory structures.
 In the slide, Ms. Ragsdale pointed out the diagrams staff put together after the 2012 amendment.
 She noted you could sort of mix and match these things depending on whether you have up to two single-family dwellings on your property and whether you want to have the guest rooms in accessory structures or in dwellings.
 Therefore, that is what this is meant to illustrate.
 She said parcels that have a second dwelling on them may have guest rooms in that second dwelling and our ordinance only requires that one owner or manager reside on the parcel.
 That is the first green example shown.
-E

 Ms. Ragsdale noted there is still not more than ten (10) guest rooms, an owner or manager resides on the parcel and present during rentals.
 Therefore, we somewhat already allow whole house rental in the rural area in this scenario and we have brought that up before.
-We just would not be able to allow it where there is a property in in between those dwellings.
+We just would not be able to allow it where there is a property in between those dwellings.
 The example on the bottom is just that you could have a parcel that has two single-family dwellings and accessory structures that they would like to use.
-What we have seen so far since 2012 as far as the use of accessory structures for tourist lodging we have seen people use only one; the room above a garage being the most common or on some properties that had older structures they have rehabbed them into a guest room like something that use to be a summer kitchen.
-On the other hand, someone that had some other structures that could be adapted into guest rooms.
+What we have seen so far since 2012, as far as the use of accessory structures for tourist lodging, we have seen people use only one; the room above a garage being the most common or on some properties that had older structures they have rehabbed them into a guest room like something that used to be a summer kitchen.
 We have not seen new construction associated with B & B's so far.
 There was one application where someone had proposed new construction, but they did not pursue it.
-On the right of the slide, there was a simplistic example of a larger rural area property that has development rights and the configuration of guest rooms that they could have already done without changing the ordinance.
+On the right of the slide, there was a simple example of a larger rural area property that has development rights and the configuration of guest rooms that they could have already done without changing the ordinance.